 Branislava was born in Prijepolje, former Yugoslavia, where she studied theatre directing at the Belgrade Academy of Dramatic Arts before emigrating and resettling in Prague in the mid-1990s.

-In 2014 she joined Prague College as an Associate Lecturer at the School of Art & Design.
-She is currently Project Manager for BA and MA Development at the School of Art & Design, and Programme Leader for HND Interactive Media.
+In 2014 she joined Prague College as an Associate Lecturer in the School of Art & Design.
+She is currently Programme Leader for MA Fine Art.

 Branislava has taught extensively in the UK: at the University of Roehampton in London (where she also received her PhD in Performance and Visual Culture); Goldsmiths, University of London, where she was awarded the Goldsmiths Peake Award for Excellence in Learning and Teaching; Chelsea College of Art and Design, University of the Arts, London; and the University of South Wales in Cardiff.
 She is an Associate Fellow of the UK Higher Education Academy.

 She is a writer and researcher in the interdisciplinary fields of performance and visual culture, and continues to present her research at numerous international conferences in the UK, US, Czech Republic and Germany.
 She has published articles in international peer-reviewed journals, essays in artist books, and contributed chapters to two academic publications: Intimacy: Across Digital and Visceral Performance, Palgrave Macmillan, 2012, and Theatre and the Making of Subjects, transcript Verlag, Germany, 2012.
 She has also assisted Adrian Heathfield and Amelia Jones on the major performance anthology Perform, Repeat, Record: Live Art in History, published by Intellect Books in 2012, with 70 contributing artists and academics.